-- · Via XML file sent by the external application. - Via folder scan.
+- via a soap request sent by the external application. - · via folder scan.

-The following schema shows how the restore of clips is performed with the Gigabit connection and XTAccess:
+The following schema shows how the restore of clips is performed with the Gigabit connection and Xsquare:

-Workflow (Restore via XML File)
+Workflow (Restore via Soap)

-- An external system (which can generate XML files for restoring clips, for example MediaXChange or IPDirector) sends an XML file to XTAccess to request the restore (copy) of clips from an archiving or backup system to a given XT3 server. - 2.
-XTAccess processes the XML file: - It gets the clip file to restore from the external system. - It restores, i.e. copies, the clip on the server specified in the XML file.
+- An external system (which can generate soap requests for restoring clips, for example IPDirector) sends a soap request to Xsquare for restoring (copy) the clips from an archiving or backup system to a given XT3 server. - 2.
+Xsquare processes the soap request: - It gets the clip file to restore from the external system. - It restores, i.e. copies, the clip on the server specified in the soap request.